RexBritto2005/Hash-Ecryption/README.md

 ✅ Real-time text-to-hash generation
 ✅ Supports: `SHA-1`, `SHA-256`, `SHA-512`, `MD5`, `bcrypt`
-✅ Identify the hash type from any given hashcode
+✅ Identify the hash type from any given hash string
-✅ Clean, modern UI with TailwindCSS
+✅ Clean, modern UI built with TailwindCSS
-✅ Type safety via TypeScript
+✅ Full TypeScript support for safety and clarity
-✅ Fast & lightweight build using Vite
+✅ Built using fast and modern tooling (Vite + React)

 ---